11 Captions for figures, tables and media

 Image of a video with play buttons

-If the source is used by permission
+If the source is used with permission

 Add your permission statement in parentheses after your table, figure or media title.